djpasseyjr/Shrike.jl/README.md

 some leaf nodes with less than 100 points.
 The index will infer this using `maxk` and set the `depth` to be as large as possible given `maxk`.
 In this case, `depth =  6`.

-To query the index for approximte 10 nearest neighbors use:
+To query the index for approximate 10 nearest neighbors use:

 ```jl
 k = 10